vcapra1/mandelbrot-cli/README.md

 # Mandelbrot Set Explorer

+## To-do
+* Add progress messages to the GUI, such as "preparing" while the render memory is being allocated, and "saving image" while the image is being exported, as both tend to take more than a few seconds when the image is sufficiently large.
+* Don't ever clone a Render struct, because it holds ALL the pixel data, which is a ton of memory, and images larger than about 2k pixels are exhausting the memory and crashing the program.
+* In the GUI, add a feature to save the image (which will just require copying the exported file from the /tmp directory to a user-decided location
+* Maybe add a "Cancel" button while the render is in progress, which halts the device threads, or whatever is happening at that time
+* Interacting with the canvas: click to set center, draw box to make new render window (saving aspect ratio).
+This will require saving the config in the Java program and using that to calculate the new center and window bounds.
+* Remove excessive logs from Rust gui.rs
+* Make window non-resizable
+* Package frontend and backend into one program

 ## Workflow of using the program
 There is the notion of a `Render`, which is essentially a 2-dimensional array of tuples, each corresponding to a pixel and containing the following information:
 * The complex coordinate corresponding to the pixel (c)